Jumping spiders are amazing creatures and inspired many creators to write books, make photography, toys and research related to jumping spiders.

-Here are some of best ones out there!
+Here are some of the best ones out there!

-For those of you who is into books there are couple that feature jumping spiders and I believe are worth reading.
+For those of you who is into books there are a couple that features jumping spiders and I believe are worth reading.

 Adrian Tchaikovksy’s critically acclaimed novel Children of Time, is the epic story of humanity’s battle for survival on a terraformed planet.